John D Lee is a chef and restauranteur living and working in Chiang Mai, Thailand. He's always loved to cook.

-Have you ever used a recipe that called for oil to be heated to 350 or 370 degrees and wondered how, short of using a deep frying thermometer, to know when the oil is hot enough for frying?
+Have you ever used a recipe that called for oil to be heated to 350°F or 370°F and wondered how, short of using a deep-frying thermometer, to know when the oil is hot enough for frying?

 Well, I certainly have.

 Deep-frying is normally done at between 360°F and 375°F. Here are three ways to test frying oil temperature to see if it’s ready without using an oil-safe thermometer.
 These methods are designed to indicate when the oil reaches this temperature range.

 Read More From Delishably

 |Use the Handle of a Wooden Spoon or a Wooden Chopstick|

 When the oil has preheated, dip the handle of a wooden spoon or a chopstick into the oil.
 If the oil starts steadily bubbling, then the oil is hot enough for frying.
 If the oil bubbles very very vigorously, then the oil is too hot and needs to cool off a touch.
 If no or very few bubbles pop up, then it’s not hot enough.

 Drop a 1-inch square of bread into the oil.
 If it takes 60 seconds to brown, then the oil is at 365°F.

 Drop a single kernel of popcorn into the oil as it is heating.
 The kernel will pop as the oil reaches between 350°F and 360°F. (Remove the kernel, eat it, and start frying!)